taross-f/SnippetXmlToJson/README.md

 # SnippetXmlToJson
-Exchange your C# code snippet created by VisualStudio into json file used by VisualStudioCode
+Exchange your C# code snippets created by VisualStudio into json files that VisualStudioCode can deal with.